top of page

 Before and after dining area: The rooms were flipped

-In another project a kitchen became a bedroom, in this project we switched the dinning and living area.
+Sometimes flipping the spaces is a free fix!
+In this project we switched the dinning and living area.
 The owners wanted to engage with family members and not stare at a clutter dining table.

 Before: Gut jobs are a huge mess!